splunk/observability-workshop/docs/victorops/detector/index.md

     export SFXVOPSID=
     ```

-### 1.3 Realm
+### 1.3 Obtain SignalFx Realm

 Still in the SignalFx UI, click on the **Settings** icon again, but this time select **My Profile**.

 The Realm can be found in the middle of the page within the Organizations section.
 In this example it is **us1**, but yours may be **eu0** or one of the many other SignalFx Realms.

 ![Realm](../../images/victorops/m7-realm.png){: .zoom}

-Copy it to the REALM line of your variables document.
+Copy it to the `REALM` line of your variables document.

 === "variables.txt"